woojoo666/arcana-notes/notes11.md

 Whatever properties are defined in the arguments, override corresponding properties on the source (aka callee) But what if you want to remove a value?
 Override with null?
-But having undefined and null is ugly
-Means you often have to do checks like `x == undefined || x == null` Better to have a single type for "no value"
+But having both undefined and null in our language is ugly Means you often have to do checks like `x == undefined || x == null` Better to have a single type for "no value"
-Instead, we can design it so ifyou specify `undefined` in clone arguments, it overrides the source value with `undefined` deletes the source value for that property
+Instead, we can design it so if you specify `undefined` in clone arguments, it overrides the source value with `undefined` deletes the source value for that property
 Notice how this is special behavior
 Because technically, for properties not specified as clone arguments, those are undefined as well